fadion/aria/README.md

 ## Conditionals

-Aria provides to two types of conditional expressions: 1) An `if/else` that doesn't support multiple `else if` statements and that's good for simple checks, and 2) A `switch` for anything else.
+Aria provides two types of conditional expressions: 1) An `if/else` that doesn't support multiple `else if` statements and that's good for simple checks, and 2) A `switch` for anything else.
 Every block of conditional code has it's own scope, like any other block in Aria; meaning that it can access the previously declared variables, but anything declared inside of them doesn't persist to the rest of the code.

 An `if` is pretty simple: